Corbets Tey is a forward-looking SEN school in East London that has been using Cosmo to engage students in group music-making activities.

 Jodie used Cosmo to facilitate an engaging and fun music lesson with her class of young teenagers, all of whom have moderate learning difficulties.

-She used one of our Cosmo Lesson Plans as a basis and created a fantastic collaborative music lesson that gave ownership to the students and kept them really focused throughout.
+She used one of our Cosmo Lesson Plans as a basis and created a fantastic collaborative music lesson that gave ownership to the students and kept them really focused throughout the exercise.

 How was Cosmo used?

 Jodie was interested in developing a music lesson that would help improve her students’ listening skills, collaboration skills, and self-confidence.
-She used our ‘Be a Conductor’ lesson plan to create a group activity that would help achieve this.
+She used our ‘Be a Conductor’ lesson plan to create a group activity to help achieve this.